kylie-sre/multi-module/README.md

 ### Isolation

-You can see how test the isolation by running:
+You can test the isolation by running:

 ```bash
 $ mkdir multimod && cd multimod